The Omnibus Transportation Employee Testing Act of 1991 mandated the Secretary of

 Prevention of Alcohol Misuse and Prohibited Drug Use in Transit Operations.

-Drug and Alcohol Regulation Updates Newsletter issue #56
+The FTA Drug and Alcohol Regulation Updates Newsletter issue #58

 FTA Drug and Alcohol Program National Conference